Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 The Tinkerine U Platform has been specifically developed to promote application development related to 3D printing for education.
 The remit Tinkerine U is to specifically provide a toolset for educators looking to successfully bring 3D printers into the classroom.
 The platform is supported by ongoing “Challenge” initiatives that are designed with students’ learning outcomes in mind and to help educators fully utilize the hardware and software products designed and manufactured by Tinkerine.
 The aims are comprehensive and focused on the entire STEAM (Science, Technology, Engineering, Arts and Mathematics) curriculum to facilitate responsive learning programs.

-Offers: Courses, Experiments and Challenges from videos to hands-on projects.
+Offers for 3D printing education: Courses, Experiments and Challenges from videos to hands-on projects.

 Website: Tinkerine U Platform